 #4 CRMs help integrate client data into your ERP

 Enterprise Resource Planning systems (ERPs) integrate the various departments of your business.
 A Customer Relationship Management system (CRM) is basically the sales portion of an ERP.
 These ERP departments like engineering, supply chain, and purchasing all have a common purpose: to earn revenue.
 Revenue comes from client sales.
 Department systems can “talk to each other” and streamline their processes.

-A cloud based CRM means you can edit, update, and source information in real time, from anywhere.
-You do not have to be “on site” in order to access a cloud based CRM or its contents.
-This flexibility is essential because your business is dynamic, so all departments need to be able to access this information from anywhere, anytime.
+A cloud-based CRM means you can edit, update, and source information in real-time, from anywhere.
+You do not have to be “on-site” to access a cloud-based CRM or its contents.
+This flexibility is essential because your business is dynamic, so all departments need to access this information from anywhere, anytime.

 For example, let’s say each time you want to request a sales document for a lead, you have to email the department and wait for them to respond.
 With a CRM, anyone who has permission to access it can do so from anywhere.
 Sales and marketing teams can pull up the CRM on their laptops while working from home.
 Floor managers can pull up the CRM at the warehouse.
 This makes for seamless collaboration and sharing of information.

 #2 CRMs help you make data-driven marketing campaign decisions

 A CRM marketing campaign uses contact data to drive marketing efforts.
 When you know who your contacts are and what they’re interested in, you can create a tailored marketing campaign.

 For example, let’s say you have a diverse client base, but you’re launching a new collaborative robot that automates machine tending for a small client niche.
 You wouldn’t market the new product launch to every contact because the ROI would not be satisfactory.
 So instead, you pull up your CRM and see which leads, prospects, and clients fall into the small client niche that would be interested in your cobot.
 Thus giving you a greater chance at achieving your ROI goals!